Some approaches used to overcome overestimation in Deep Reinforcement Learning algorithms: Exploration as a major challenge of learning

-In RL models with continuous action spaces, instead of $\varepsilon$-greedy mechanism {\bf undirected exploration} is applied.
-This method is used in {\it DDPG} , {\it PPO} and other continuous control algorithms.
-Authors of {\it DDPG} algorithm, \cite{Lil15}, constructed undirected exploration policy $\pi’$ by adding noise sampled from a noise process $N$ to the actor policy $\pi(s)$:
+In RL models with continuous action spaces, instead of the $\varepsilon$-greedy mechanism undirected exploration is applied.
+This method is used in DDPG, proximal policy optimization (PPO) and other continuous control algorithms.
+The authors of DDPG algorithm, \cite{3}, constructed an undirected exploration policy $\pi’$ by adding noise sampled from a noise process $N$ to the actor policy $\pi(s)$: